 \subsection{Preliminary}

-Camera-based Semantic Scene Completion (CSSC) predicts a dense semantic scene within a defined volume in front of the vehicle solely from RGB images~(\cite{cao2022monoscene}).
-Specifically, with an input image denoted by $\mathbf{X} \in \mathbb{R}^{3\times H \times W}$, one CSSC model first extracts 2D image features $\mathbf{F}_I$ using backbone networks like ResNet~(\cite{he2016deep}) and estimates the depth value for each pixel, denoted by $\hat{\mathbf{D}} \in \mathbb{R}^{H \times W}$, employing depth models such as monocular depth estimation~(\cite{bhat2021adabins}) or stereo depth estimation~(\cite{shamsafar2022mobilestereonet}).
+OCC predicts a dense semantic scene within a defined volume in front of the vehicle solely from RGB images~\cite{cao2022monoscene} as shown in Fig.~\ref{fig:occ_pipline}.
+Specifically, with an input image denoted by $\mathbf{X} \in \mathbb{R}^{3\times H \times W}$, the OCC model first extracts 2D image features $\mathbf{F}_I$ using backbone networks like ResNet~\cite{he2016deep} and estimates the depth value for each pixel, denoted by $\hat{\mathbf{D}} \in \mathbb{R}^{H \times W}$, employing depth models such as monocular depth estimation~\cite{bhat2021adabins} or stereo depth estimation~\cite{shamsafar2022mobilestereonet}.
 Subsequently, the model generates a probability voxel grid $\hat{\mathbf{Y}} \in [0,1]^{M \times U\times V \times D}$ based on $\mathbf{F}_I$ and $\hat{\mathbf{D}}$, assigning each voxel to the class with the highest probability.
 Each voxel within the grid is categorized as either empty or occupied by a specific semantic class.
-The ground truth voxel grid is denoted as $\mathbf{Y}$.
-Here, $H$ and $W$ signify the height and width of the input image, while $U$, $V$ and $D$ represent the height, width, and length of the voxel grid, $M$ denotes the total number of relevant classes (including the empty class), respectively.
+The ground truth voxel grid is denoted as $\mathbf{Y}$, $H$ and $W$ signify the height and width of the input image, while $U$, $V$ and $D$ represent the height, width, and length of the voxel grid, $M$ denotes the total number of relevant classes (including the empty class), respectively.